AliAli-Projects/h1/README.md

     Social Media Marketing

 Instructions on how Get this product:

-1.Open up Terminal for Mac or Windows Terminal for Windows PC.
+1.Open up Terminal for Mac or Windows Terminal for Windows.

-2.CLick on the for
+2.CLick on the fork in Git hub on this project.

+3.Copy repo- Url

+4. Go to your commands windows

+5.Type git clone and Paste the Url.

+6. Enter , and it should be deployed to your local PC.

 Where users can get help with your project
 Who maintains and contributes to the project

 This is the link to the Webpage after all applications. https://aliali-projects.github.io/h1/